 This dressing works for gluten free, paleo, keto, and low carb diets.

-If you’re looking for some dishes to take to a potluck or BBQ, look no further people.
+If you’re looking for some dishes to take to a potluck or BBQ, look no further than these:

 - Gluten Free Instant Pot Potato Salad